Gyumeijie/github-files-fetcher/README.md

 # What is the github-files-fetcher for?

-The `github-files-fetcher` mainly designed for downloading part file(s) from a github repository.
-This is very useful if you have a low bandwidth network and just need particular file(s) from a repository. but If you want to download the whole repository, use the `git clone` command instead.
+The `github-files-fetcher` is mainly designed for downloading part file(s) from a github repository.
+This is very useful if you  have a low bandwidth network and/or just need particular file(s) from a repository.
+But if you want to download the whole repository, the `git clone` command is preferred.

 # Installation